 In a funny way, then, activating the hostile conscience is a sign of spiritual growth.
 A signal that you may be protesting unbiblical restraints.
 If the conscience were silent and providing no “how could you?” guilt-inducing messages, it might mean that you were remaining enslaved to the internal parent.
 That’s why we encourage you to rejoice in the guilt.
 It means you are moving ahead.

-How to Say No: Step 3 – Practice Grown-Up No’s
+Step 3: Practice Grown-Up No’s

 Think for a minute about this question: Who is your number-one “boundary buster”?
 Who is the foremost person in your life with whom it’s difficult to set limits?
 More than one person may come to mind.
 This step deals with those extremely complicated, conflictual, frightening relationships.
 Straightening out these relationships is a major goal in becoming a boundaried person.